ip2root/ip2root/README.md

 ### Privesc plugins

-Privesc script must be written in bash for linux targets and in .bat or .ps1 for windows targets.
+Privesc scripts must be written in bash for linux targets and in .bat or .ps1 for windows targets.

 ## Licence